vocdoni/docs/docs/architecture/components/process.md

 // GLOBAL STRUCTS

 struct Process {
-    string processType;                // One of: snark-vote, poll-vote, petition-sign address entityAddress;             // The Ethereum address of the Entity uint256 startBlock;                // Tendermint block number on which the voting process starts uint256 numberOfBlocks;            // Amount of Tendermint blocks during which the voting process is active
+    string processType;                // One of: snark-vote, poll-vote, encrypted-vote, petition-sign address entityAddress;             // The Ethereum address of the Entity uint256 startBlock;                // Tendermint block number on which the voting process starts uint256 numberOfBlocks;            // Amount of Tendermint blocks during which the voting process is active